hyn/webserver/readme.md

 # hyn/webserver

-This package is a crucial part to the [laraflock laravel tenancy](http://github.com/laraflock/multi-tenant) package.
+This package is a crucial part to the [hyn laravel tenancy](http://github.com/hyn/multi-tenant) package.